AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/What_Is_JS/README.md

 <hr>

-:exclamation: **Note**: If your example dosn't sem to work, go through the steps again and check that you did everything right.
+**Note**: If your example dosn't sem to work, go through the steps again and check that you did everything right.
 Did you save your local copy of the starting code as an `.html` file?
 Did you add your `<script>` element just before the `</head>` tag?
 Did you enter the JavaScript exactly as shown? **JavaScript is case sensitive, and very fussy, so you need to enter the syntax exactly as shown, otherwise it may not work.**

 <hr>